Developer Guide¶

 - Supply-Chain Assurance Profile

-to teach Zenzic about a new documentation engine.
+BaseAdapterprotocol to teach Zenzic about a new documentation engine topology. -

-Release A CAP policy, suppression rules, and Zenzic failure playbooks.
+Release CAP policies, suppression rules, and failure troubleshooting playbooks.

 Interactive Workflow with Just¶